rokath/trice/docs/TriceUserGuide.md

 sub-command 'l|log': For displaying trice logs coming from port.
 With "trice log" the trice tool display mode is activated.
   -args string
         Use to pass port specific parameters.
-The "default" value depends on the used port: port "COMn": default="", Unused option for a different driver.
-(For baud rate settings see -baud.) port "J-LINK": default="-Device STM32F030R8 -if SWD -Speed 4000 -RTTChannel 0 -RTTSearchRanges 0x20000000_0x1000", The -RTTSearchRanges "..." need to be written without "" and with _ instead of space.
+The "default" value depends on the used port: port "BUFFER": default="0 0 0 0", Option for args is any space separated decimal number byte sequence. port "DUMP": default="", Option for args is any space or comma separated byte sequence. port "COMn": default="", Unused option for a different driver.
+(For baud rate settings see -baud.) port "FILE": default="trices.raw", Option for args is any file name.
+Trice retries on EOF. port "FILEBUFFER": default="trices.raw", Option for args is any file name.
+Trice stops on EOF. port "J-LINK": default="-Device STM32F030R8 -if SWD -Speed 4000 -RTTChannel 0 -RTTSearchRanges 0x20000000_0x1000", The -RTTSearchRanges "..." need to be written without "" and with _ instead of space.
                 For args options see JLinkRTTLogger in SEGGER UM08001_JLink.pdf. port "ST-LINK": default="-Device STM32F030R8 -if SWD -Speed 4000 -RTTChannel 0 -RTTSearchRanges 0x20000000_0x1000", The -RTTSearchRanges "..." need to be written without "" and with _ instead of space.
-                For args options see JLinkRTTLogger in SEGGER UM08001_JLink.pdf. port "BUFFER": default="0 0 0 0", Option for args is any byte sequence.
+                For args options see JLinkRTTLogger in SEGGER UM08001_JLink.pdf. port "TCP4": default="localhost:17001", use any IP:port endpoint like "127.0.0.1:19021" (default "default")
-         (default "default")
   -ban value
         Channel(s) to ignore.
 This is a multi-flag switch.
 It can be used several times with a colon separated list of channel descriptors not to display.